We honour and remember

 Leo’s mother and father remained in Kamloops until their deaths in 1927 (Mary) and 1934(John).

 WHIMS: Hiram Whims, born in Tennessee and immigrated to Salt Spring c1859.
-Four grandsons who were brothers and cousins served in World War I. Two grandsons served in World War II.
+Four grandsons who were brothers and cousins served in World War I, two served with the No. 2 Construction Battalion.

 William David Whims, b.1890, 2nd Depot Battalion, British Columbia Regiment, 2138848.